xelafleming/kubernetes-presentation/README.md

 Simply open `index.html` in a browser of your choice or alternatively run `npm start` from the root of the project.

-## Run this presentation on Kubernetes
+## Run this presentation on minikube

+- Start up minikube.
+- `eval $(minikube docker-env)`

+Run the rest of these commands from project root.
+`docker build . -t k8s-presentation:v1`
 `kubectl create namespace my-presentation`
 `kubectl config set-context --current --namespace=my-presentation` `kubectl create secret generic presentation-secret --from-literal=secret-password=P4ssw0rd`